hugochief/LyricLearn/README.md

 Songs from different genres were placed in a digital medium with the aim of sparking the students’ interest.

-It also contains some fun interactive activities to boost the assimilation of English knowledge by getting the user to actively use the language.
+It also contains some fun interactive activities to boost the assimilation of English knowledge by getting the visitor to actively use the language.